t0liguemi/ReuPlan/README.md

 remember to add the .env with SUPER_SECRET_KEY and PASS_KEY in the backend as well as .env with your google api key

+EDIT: I am currently porting this to django for deployment, you can see the other version in my repos  :)

 Hugs, Miguel